ccopper/Henriksen-Algo-C/README.md

 - Create a new instance
 - Insert events
 - Dealloc tree
+- Store additional data with the events
 - Issues a pull onces DIST_MAX(4) items were counted.
-This does not include the tree nodethe search started from.
+This does not include the tree node the search started from.
+- Delete the first item in the list
+- Delete any item for a given time

 #Known issues/limitations/misc
 - Tree is pointer based